Ghee in Ayurveda: Benefits, Uses & How to Make It

 Kapha: Your Measured Ally

-- Use: Primarily in cooking (for tempering spices), minimal as a topping
+- Use: Mostly in cooking (for tempering spices).
+Minimal as a topping

 Ghee vs Other Cooking Fats